Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

 \subsubsection{Customer Classes with Complete Data.}

-In Table \ref{tbl:CompeteDtaNotation} we formally define three customer classes under the assumption of complete data on which customers abandoned.
-The table identifies each customer class by type, notation indicator, and formal definition (based on values $\Delta$ and $Y$, and observed time $U$).
+In Table \ref{tbl:CompeteDtaNotation}, we follow \cite{Yefenof2018} in formally defining three customer classes under the assumption of complete data regarding which customers abandoned.
+The table identifies each customer class by type, notation indicator, formal definition of that indicator (based on values $\Delta$ and $Y$), what variable is observed in $U$, and what variable is censored by $U$ and in what direction.

-Remark: Note that in chat systems the data on which customers abandoned is complete; i.e., there are no missing values in $\Delta$.
-Therefore, we can categorize the conversations into the above three classes with complete certainty; i.e., we know exactly to which class each customer belongs.
+Remark: Note that the data of no-write-in-queue systems is complete.
+Therefore, we can categorize the conversations into the above three classes with complete certainty.